raysan5/raylib/README.md

 raylib is a simple and easy-to-use library to learn videogames programming.

-raylib is highly inspired by Borland BGI graphics lib (more specifically WinBGI) and by XNA framework.
+raylib is highly inspired by Borland BGI graphics lib and by XNA framework.
 Allegro and SDL have also been analyzed for reference.

 Want to see how easy is making games with raylib?
 Jump to [code examples!] (http://www.raylib.com/examples.htm)